turingschool/tracker-crm-fe/README.md

 - View Company Details:
   Click on a company to see detailed information on a dedicated page, including the company’s name, website, address, and notes.
 The details page also displays a list of associated contacts, making it easier to manage relationships and connections.
 - Create a Company:
-  Add new companies by filling out a simple form with fields like name, website, address, and notes.
+  Add new companies by filling out a simple form with fields like name, website, address, and notes (includes rich text formatting when text is selected).
 - Update a Company:
   Click the Edit button on a company's details page to open a modal.
 Modify any field, including the company name, website, address, state, or notes, and save the changes effortlessly.
 - Search for a Company: